About the author

 JB Manheim

 JB Manheim is Professor Emeritus at The George Washington University, where he developed the world's first degree-granting program in political communication and was later founding director of the School of Media & Public Affairs.
-In 1995 he was named Professor of the Year for the District of Columbia.
+A past chair of the Political Communication Section of the American Political Science Association, In 1995 he was named Professor of the Year for the District of Columbia.

-He learned his love of baseball collecting splinters in Little League, listening to Dizzy Dean sing "Wabash Cannonball" on the Game of the Week, and huddling with his grandfather for warmth on July nights at The Mistake By The Lake, AKA, Cleveland Municipal Stadium, and renewed it when the National Pasttime finally returned to the Nation's Capital.
+He learned his love of baseball playing catch with his dad in the back yard, collecting splinters in Little League, listening to Dizzy Dean sing "Wabash Cannonball" on the Game of the Week, and huddling with his grandfather for warmth on July nights at The Mistake By The Lake, AKA, Cleveland Municipal Stadium, and renewed it when the National Pastime finally returned to the Nation's Capital.

-Manheim brings to life his expertise in propaganda and strategic communication through his fictional stories of baseball behind the scenes.
-His writing will lead you to question whether what you think you know about the history of the game and about the powers who control it is real, or whether it's just a carefully nurtured product of lies, deceptions, misdirections, and propaganda.
+Manheim's novels bring to life his expertise in propaganda and strategic communication through his fictional stories of baseball behind the scenes.
+They will lead you to question whether what you think you know about the history of the game and about the powers who control it is real, or whether it's just a carefully nurtured product of lies, deceptions, misdirections, and propaganda.
+And his nonfiction shines light of a different kind into the dark and little-known corners of the game's history.

 JB Manheim is a member of the Society for American Baseball Research, the Internet Baseball Writers Association of America, and International Thriller Writers.